-Rea seals 100th race win for Kawasaki at Assen
+Rea and Razgatlioglu collide as Bautista wins

-World Superbikes: Jonathan Rea seals 100th race win for Kawasaki at Assen
+World Superbikes: Rea and Razgatlioglu collide as Bautista wins at Assen

 Last updated on .From the section Northern Ireland

-Jonathan Rea secured his 100th win for Kawasaki in World Superbike races after edging out Alvaro Bautista to win Sunday's Superpole race at Assen.
+Rea won his 100th race for Kawasaki in Sunday's earlier Superpole sprint race.

-Rea, who also won a thrilling opening feature race on Saturday, extended his lead in the standings after sealing a 17th career win at the Dutch circuit.
+After starting from pole for the second 21-lap feature race, Rea dropped to fifth at the start as Razgatlioglu claimed an early lead ahead of Spanish rider Bautista.

-The Northern Irishman now leads Bautista by five points at the summit.
+Rea survived a touch from Yamaha's Garrett Gerloff and pulled off a superb pass on Iker Lecuona into the final chicane before powering past Andrea Locatelli later on the second lap.

 |World Superbike Championship standings